RajeshSiraskar-PhD/IRL_for_PdM/README.md

-# IRL_for_PdM
-Inverse RL for Predictive Maintenance
+# Inverse Reinforcement Learning for Predictive Maintenance

+- 03-Aug-2024
+- Learn the reward function from expert demonstrations